while2/d3graph/README.md

 ## Usage

-Call function `d3graph` to create a graph object, which provide following interfaces:
+Call function `d3graph` to create a graph object, which provide the following interfaces:

 - addNode(nodeId, data)
 - delNode(nodeId)